 Profit

 Capitalised value of profit = X 100

 Normal rate of return

-Capitalised value of prof fit

-AY OF HIGHER EDUCATION, COIMBATORE

-Class: III B.COM(PA) Course Name: Financial Management

-Course Code: 16PAU502A Semester: V Batch: 2016-19

-Value of each equity share =

-Number of shares

-Profit

-Or, Value of each equity share = X 100

-or, the or the office of the order Normal rate of return X Number of

-equity shares

-II Dividend Basis: In this type of va luation, shares are valued on the basis of expected dividend and

-hare is calculated through following formula:

-Expected rate of dividend = (profit av vailable for dividend/paid up equity share capital) X 100

-Value per share = (Expected rate of d lividend/normal rate of return) X 100

-Valuation of shares may be made ei ther (a) on the basis of total amount of dividend, or (b) on the

-basis of percentage or rate of dividen d

-3. Earning Capacity (Capitalisation) Method: In this valuation procedure, the value per share is

-e profit of the company.
-The disposable profit is found out by

-applied for the determination of value net profit (Naseem Ahmed, 2007).
-The following steps are e per share under earning capacity:

-Step 1: To find out the profit available for dividend

-ı find out the capitalized value

-lable for equity dividend/Normal rate of return) X 100

-Step 3: To find out value per share

-Value per share =

-equity shareholders, as calculated under capitalization method, I rate of return.
-Then the value of equity share is ascertained by

-- mber of equity share as shown under (Naseem Ahmed, 2007):

-Future maintainable profits

-Capitalised value of profits = X 100

-Normal rate of return

-Capitalised value of profits
+Capitalised value of profit ţ

+Class: III B.COM(BPS) Course Name: Financial Management Course Code: 16BPU601A Semester: VI Batch: 2016-19 Value of each equity share = Number of shares Profit Or, Value of each equity share =X 100 Normal rate of return X Number of equity shares V ± valuation, shares are valued on the basis of expected dividend are share is calculated through following formula: Expected rate of dividend = (profit available for dividend/paid up equity share capital) X 100 Value per share = (Expected rate of f dividend/normal rate of return) X 100 Valuation of shares may be made basis of percentage or rate of divide either (a) on the basis of total amount of dividend, or (b) on the calculated on the basis of disposal deducting reserves and taxes from on) Method: In this valuation procedure, the value per share ble profit of the company.
+The disposable profit is found out to net profit (Naseem Ahmed, 2007).
+The following steps a lue per share under earning capacity: Step 1: To find Step 2: To Capitalized Value = (Profit avail Step 3: To find out value per share out the profit available for divider find out the capitalized valuilable for equity dividend/Normal rate of return) X 10 are capitalized on the basis of norm = Capitalized Value/Number of Sharer equity shareholders, as calculated under capitalization methodial rate of return.
+Then the value of equity share is ascertained by humber of equity share as shown under (Naseem Ahmed, 2007)

 Value of Equity Share =

 No. of equity shares